 We use affiliate links to run our site.
 When you buy through links on our site, we may earn an affiliate commission, without any added cost to you.
 Learn more

 Sunburn on tomato plants can be frustrating for any gardener.
-One day your tomatoes are thriving in the summer sun, the next their leaves look dry, shriveled, and browned.
-Suddenly the fruit isn’t quite as plump and tasty either.
+One day, your tomatoes are thriving in the summer sun, the next their leaves look dry, shriveled, and browned.
+Suddenly, the fruit isn’t quite as plump and tasty either.

 Although no plant is immune to the intensity of summer heat, there are several ways to prevent and treat sunscalded tomato plants.
 With a little planning and diligent care, you can still reap a bountiful harvest.

-In this blog post, we’ll cover the common causes of sunburn, what sunburned leaves look like, and most importantly how to avoid sunscald on your precious tomato crop.
+In this blog post, we’ll cover the common causes of sunburn, what sunburned leaves look like, and most importantly, how to avoid sunscald on your precious tomato crop.

 With a few preventative measures, you can still harvest platefuls of plump tomatoes this season.
 Get ready to outsmart the sun and win the battle against sunscalded tomato plants!

-Common Cause Of Tomato Leaf Problems
+Common Causes of Tomato Leaf Problems

 Tomatoes need at least 6-8 hours of sunlight per day, but intense midday sun can easily burn their leaves and fruit.
 Sunburn most often occurs when the weather quickly changes from cloudy to hot and sunny.
 Plants have no chance to adjust their photosynthesis and transpiration processes.